Jakovall/SMYAYA-application/README.md

 ## License
 Any code written for this project by staff of St. Marys churches is released into the public domain.
 This would include code for the web server assets such as schema builder which was written by John Amoratis.

 The specific Objective C code for this app was written by Chris Dollinger who is not a staff member.
 This is his code written as a volunteer source code contributor, and he has released it all under the GNU GPL license.
 [GNU GPL License](http://www.gnu.org/licenses/).
+Kurt Floyd has released his graphic contributions to this project into the public domain.
+This includes icon and other graphic assets as designated.

 If you make a derivative app from this code, please make substantial changes and improvements.